crs4/seal/docs/utilities_index.rst

 Seal Utilities
 ================

-We've included in the ``bin`` directory of the Seal distribution some of the utilities and scripts we use internally.
+The Seal distribution includes some of the utilities and scripts we use internally.
 These may not be all maintained (it depends on whether we're using them at the moment).
 Use at your own risk!!